 Using fault tree analysis, Dean compared the performance of three of eBay’s newest data centers.

 - The first was a Tier IV facility that ranked high in both cost and reliability.

 - The second was a Tier II facility that was significantly less expensive, and carried a higher risk of failure.

-- The third facility featured the innovative use of fuel cell technology and other techniques, which together reduced the company's cost per megawatt by 50 percent, quadrupled the infrastructure capacity, and reduced the carbon footprint of the data centre - all without sacrificing reliability.
+- The third facility featured the innovative use of fuel cell technology and other techniques, which together reduced the company’s cost per megawatt by 50 percent, quadrupled the infrastructure capacity, and reduced the carbon footprint of the data center – all without sacrificing reliability.

 A tier standard does not yet exist for the type of infrastructure implemented at the third facility, but it delivers higher reliability at lower cost.

-Admittedly, these results sound too good to be true, but Dean went through, step by step and convincingly, how these figures and reliability levels were objectively and carefully measured, reported, and tracked over the 14 months of operation of this innovative data centre.
+Admittedly, these results sound too good to be true, but Dean went through, step by step and convincingly, how these figures and reliability levels were objectively and carefully measured, reported, and tracked over the 14 months of operation of this innovative data center.

 (left to right: Dean Nelson and Jonathan Koomey)

 Another gem from the event was when Jonathan Koomey observed, “Data centers are not a cost center.
 They are a cost-reducing profit center.”
 Jonathan is building on this insight in an innovative online, self-paced five-week course entitled “Data Center Essentials for Executives,” which begins November 10, 2014.
 The course will be given again in Spring 2015.

 The event reinforced our own conviction that when your data center is highly efficient and delivers the results you need, it becomes the engine of your business.